Where do all projects start? Well, at the beginning, of course! đ

 âĄď¸ Learn more about the essentials of agile project management.

-Why is a baseline important?
+Why is having a project baseline important?

 A baseline is important because you want a reference to monitor progress over time.
-You will only know if the project is going according to plan if you have something to compare it with.Â
+You will only know if the project is going according to plan if you have something to compare it with.

 How do you create a project baseline?

-Developing a complete baseline project plan usually starts with the scope, and moves on to schedule and costs.
+Developing a complete baseline project plan usually starts with the scope, and moves on to project schedule and costs.

 When theyâre all created, you can integrate them into a performance measurement baseline (PMB) to track progress.